 If you’re looking for great things to do in the region of Lasithi, check my guide to Spinalonga.
 You can also read this guide to spend a day touring the Lasithi Plateau.

-Remember to check these insights about the Cave of Zeus and more things to see in the area.
+Remember to check these insights about the Cave of Zeus and more things to see in the area and everything about a day trip to Chrissi island.

 What’s your favorite region to stay when you visit Crete?